Azure/azure-sdk/docs/ios/design.md

 ### Client interface

 {% include requirement/MUST id="ios-async-client-name" %} offer an async service client named `<Service>[<Feature>]Client`, as async is the most common paradigm on iOS.
 More than one service client may be offered for a single service.
-For example, a client for the storage service's Blobs feature should be named `StorageBlobsClient`.
+For example, a client for the storage service's Blob feature should be named `StorageBlobClient`.

 {% include requirement/MUSTNOT id="ios-async-framework" %} use a third-party library to provide an async API.